straubt1/tfx/site/docs/commands/workspace_configurationversion.md

 List all Configuration Versions for a supplied Workspace.

-`--maxItems` defaults to 10, setting this to a higher number will retrieve more items.
+`--max-items` defaults to 10, setting this to a higher number will retrieve more items.

 **Example**